NiklasJobs/Agent-based_Control_of_Interaction_Area/README.md

 **5. Evaluation**

-After all simulation cycles have been executed, certain KPIs are saved in the `rover_times_data.csv` file (in folder output_logger -> plotted_data).
+After all simulation cycles have been executed, certain KPIs are saved in the `rover_times_data.csv` file (in folder output_logger/plotted_data).
 These can be used to evaluate the simulation experiments.

 ## Requirements